 Yerevan to Tbilisi by train

 Our return journey to Tbilisi was comparatively easy with no issues at immigration.
-In winter (October to May), train 372 leaves from Yerevan’s main railway station (i.e. the 20th, 22nd, 24th, etc.).
+In winter (October to May), train 372 leaves from Yerevan’s main railway station every second night on even days of the month (i.e. the 20th, 22nd, 24th, etc.).
 In summer (June to September), train 201 takes over this service, leaving Yerevan in the afternoon and arriving in Tbilisi just after midnight.
 Technically, it’s only possible to travel from Yerevan to Tbilisi by overnight sleeper in the winter months—which is exactly what we did.

+A second-class bed from Yerevan to Tbilisi costs 1400 AMD (approximately 29 USD) per person.
 Our train departed on time at 9.30pm.
-The only downside to this leg of the journey is that immigration takes place in the (very) early hours of the following morning. and we didn’t get back to sleep until Georgian immigration was cleared at around 5am.
+The only downside to this leg of the journey is that immigration takes place in the (very) early hours of the following morning.
+The steward woke us at 3am for Armenian immigration and we didn’t get back to sleep until Georgian immigration was cleared at around 5am.
 The train arrived in Tbilisi at 8am.
 Mercifully, all the immigration proceedings take place inside your berth using a portable computer, so you don’t have to leave the train.

 Can you enter into Armenia after you’ve visited Azerbaijan?